Microbicides for HIV Prevention

 No. When used consistently and correctly, male or female condoms are likely to provide better protection against HIV and other STIs than microbicides, so they are still the best choice.
 Even with recent research showing that people living with HIV who are taking HIV medications and whose viral load is too low to be measured with standard tests do not transmit the virus to their sexual partners, condoms are still the best protection against all STIs.

 But for people who do not have access to condoms, or who cannot or will not use condoms, microbicides would provide another option.
 This is especially true for women whose male partners refuse to use condoms.
 Microbicides could be used without the knowledge of women's sexual partners, which would put the power of prevention directly in women's hands.
-Using microbicides could save lives and help reduce the spread of HIV.
+Using microbicides could save lives and help reduce HIV transmission.

 Would Microbicides Protect Against All Sexually Transmitted Infections?